java/samples/README.md

 * [CountDownProblem.java](countdown-problem-java21/CountDownProblem.java) published on https://inside.java/2023/11/03/countdown-haskell-java

-## Contributing
+## Feedback

-If you spot an error, or you know of an alternative way/an extra question/solution that you can offer, please reach out to us by email [java_devrel_grp](mailto:java_devrel_grp@oracle.com).
+If you spot an error, or you know of an alternative way/an extra question/solution that you can offer, please raise an issue on https://github.com/java/devrel.

 ## Security